auth0/docs/articles/private-saas/cli/adding-node-to-backup-role.md

 ## Adding a Node to the Backup Role

-To add a node to the `backup` role, execute the `set-as-backup` command using the Auth0 Appliance's Command-Line Interface.
+To add a node to the `backup` role, execute the `set-as-backup` command using the Auth0 Private SaaS's Command-Line Interface.
 When issuing this command, you will need to specify the device on the target node to be used to store backups.

 `$a0cli -t <node_ip> set-as-backup <backup_device> [force]`